 This program is great for producing flyers, brochures, newsletters, etc. You can use it to create posters or enlargements for use in direct examination or closing argument.

 Can’t afford (or don’t trust) Microsoft Office?
 OpenOffice includes a full office suite programs.
 You’ll get a word processor, spreadsheet, database, graphics, and presentation programs.
+You can check out apache openoffice download here for more information.

 Google Docs: docs.google.com